spsforks/ziglang-zig-wiki/FAQ.md

 Maybe someday, we'll switch to tabs for indentation, spaces for alignment and make it a compile error if you fuck it up.
 But if we did that today, writing Zig code would be too hard.

 So suck it up and switch your editor to insert spaces when you press the tab key.
+Or just run `zig fmt` on save like everyone else does.

 ## Why does `zig fmt` have no configuration options?